-half unit Prerequisite: One previous course in Political Studies or permission of the instructor
+Prerequisite: One previous course in Political Studies or permission of the instructor

 A study of contemporary debates about democracy as practised in liberal democratic societies and new initiatives for reform.
 The course will examine attempts to develop participatory democracy in everyday life, the rights and responsibilities or citizenship, and the role of civil society in enhancing democracy.
-(Also listed as POLS 3314).